-3.1 During the summer of 2018, the three cluster lead Councils developed a fee calculator, which considered the costs of the new scheme transferring to the Councils, and the necessary fee that would be required to ensure the scheme could be administered at no cost to the councils.
+3.1 During the summer of 2018, the three cluster lead Councils developed a fee calculator, which considered the costs of the

 The fee calculator has subsequently been reviewed by external consultants.

 - 3.2 The consultants, working closely with the finance teams in the Councils, concluded that, the assumptions underpinning the anticipated costs and income for the new scheme were reasonable, while the overriding premise is that the Councils' delivery of the scheme would be cost neutral i.e. no public sector subvention required. - 3.3 It is intended to bring a further report to the Committee regarding the fees once the Department of Communities (DfC) engagement (see below) has been completed and the feedback from stakeholders has been fully reviewed.